dfinity/motoko/doc/md/language-manual.md

 Like other errors, call errors can be caught and handled using `try ... catch ...` expressions, if desired.

 :::

+### Type `Region`

+The type `Region` represents opague stable memory regions.
+Region objects are dynamically allocated and independently growable.
+They represent isolated partitions of IC stable memory.
+The region type is stable (but not shared) and its objects, which are stateful, may be stored in stable variables and data structures.
+Objects of type `Region` are created and updated using the functions provided by base library `Region`.
+See [Stable Regions](stable-regions.md) and library [Region](./base/Region.md) for more information.

 ### Constructed types